How Stablecoins are taxed – 2026 Proposed Changes

 Interest and returns

 Returns from lending stablecoins are not treated as interest, as they are not considered money.
-Instead, they are typically taxed as miscellaneous income.
+As a result, they are typically taxed as miscellaneous income by HMRC.

 Individuals